DanHodgson12/gym-stop/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [Gmy Stop](https://github.com/DanHodgson12/).
+2. Go to the repository for this project, [Gym Stop](https://github.com/DanHodgson12/gym-stop).
 3. Click the Fork button in the top right corner.
+4. You should now have a copy of the original repository in your GitHub account.
+5. Changes made to the forked repository can be merged with the original repository via a pull request.

 ### Making a Local Clone